pivotal-cf/docs-on-demand-service-broker/creating.html.md

 #### Output

 If the `create-binding` command is successful, it should return an exit code of 0 and print a [service broker API binding JSON response](http://docs.cloudfoundry.org/services/api.html#binding) on stdout.
 An example response is shown below.
-If the command failed, it should return any non-zero exit code.
+If the command failed, it should return any non-zero exit code, see the [supported exit code table](#create-binding-exit-codes) for details of supported failure cases.
 Stdout and stderr from the command will be logged by the ODB.

 Example success response to `create-binding`: